-Lack of Insulation
+Lack of Insulation for Aluminum Windows

 While aluminum frames are considered to be water resistant, they won’t work for many homeowners in Florida because they are susceptible to corrosion experienced from salt water and sea air.

 Another flaw of aluminum windows is that they are known to have issues with condensation.
-This means that in the extreme heat of summer you may begin to notice moisture seeping in through your windows.
+This means that in the extreme heat of summer you may notice moisture seeping in through your windows.
 If gone unnoticed, this may even lead to potential water damage, mold, or mildew.

 For replacement windows that are made for the South by the South, look no further than NewSouth Window Solutions.
 Our windows will leave your home protected against everything Mother Nature has to offer to Florida homeowners.
 Contact us today to learn more!